abhishekarya1/Hash-Define-myNotes/content/linux/boot.md

 ## Devices

 ### Sysfs (/sys)
-A pseudo filesystem (logical fs). `/sys` differs from `/dev` since it is concerned with viewing and managing the devices.
+A pseudo filesystem (logical fs). `/sys` differs from `/dev` since it is only concerned with viewing and managing the devices.

 Files in this directory aren't Nodes or Symbolic links, so we can't write to devices using those.